YauhenBichel/Customers-Web-API/README.md

 - GET all customers
 - GET all active customers
 - DELETE a customer and all associated addresses
-- PUT a customer as in-active
+- PATCH a customer as in-active